zacherytcox/stelligent-u/02-s3/README.md

 _Can you change a single tag on a bucket or object, or do you have to change all its tags at once?_
+>You have to specify all of the tags during `put-object-tagging` and `put-bucket-tagging` CLI calls made using the s3api.

 (See `aws:cloudformation:stack-id` and other AWS-managed tags.)